kdboller/kdboller.github.io/_posts/2017-05-20-data-informed-rolling-forecast.markdown

 </p>

 <p>
-The model’s flexibility is generally accomplished by determining which Inputs are needed in order to drive dynamic formulas within; in this example, inputs such as vertical launch month, last month of actuals, and date quarter starts allow me to key the model off the unique aspects of each sport while still generating one tailored to each sport’s history and without manual intervention / rewiring.
+The model’s flexibility is generally accomplished by determining which input drivers are needed in order to drive dynamic formulas within; in this example, inputs such as <i>vertical launch month, last month of actuals, and date quarter starts </i>allow me to key the model off of the unique aspects of each sport while still generating one tailored to each sport’s history and without manual intervention / rewiring.
 </p>